1st Legions Infantry Division: Organisation

-The 1st Legions Infantry Division is to include a total of four Mechanised Brigades.
-Each of the Division's four Mechanised Brigades comprises four Mechanised Battalions and one Artillery Battalion.
+The 1st Legions Infantry Division is to include a total of four brigades, which will consist of four maneuver battalions, one artillery battalion, one anti-aircraft battalion, one logistic battalion, and support companies.
 The division will be the largest Polish formation and equipped with Polish and South Korean equipment.
-As of 2023/24 the 1st Legions Infantry Division consists of the following units:
+As of 2025 the 1st Legions Infantry Division consists of the following units: